 Oriental Lounge at the Mandarin Oriental hotel is a great location for those looking for an evening of leisure, good live music, and some pampering.
 The views of the city from the 38th-floor glass paned windows are breathtaking and is just one of the features that makes this a fine place to spend an evening.
 Whether you want to enjoy a delicious cocktail in the evening or have a sumptuous breakfast, the lounge has everything.
 Whether it is the sun-soaked city or the twinkling lights of skyline, the lounge is open from morning to night at your service.
 There is also a cigar cellar right near the hotel's reception desk, or for those looking for a special afternoon treat, try the afternoon tea service.

-Using a minimalist but highly artistic approach to food, Chef Yoshihiro Narisawa offers up a fusion of flavors that can neither be defined as solely Japanese or French cuisine but uses the techniques of both.
-NARISAWA in Aoyama is the ideal choice for those in search of fine-dining that will excite the senses and leave you in awe.
-The deceptively simple decor here belies overall attention to detail that culminates in seasonal cuisine dishes that combine organic and sustainable ingredients.
-A true fusion of Japanese culture and French technique is offered here, in dishes that are exquisite in taste and visually beautiful as well.
-A visit to this multiple award-winning restaurants is for all those who are looking to explore new tastes.
+Using a minimalist but highly artistic approach to food, Chef Yoshihiro Narisawa offers a fusion of flavors that cannot be defined as solely Japanese or French, rather a brilliant blend of both.
+NARISAWA in Aoyama is the ideal choice for those in search of fine dining that promises to excite your senses and leave you in awe.
+The deceptively simple decor here belies the scrumptious meals on offer.
+The chef’s attention to detail culminates in seasonal cuisine dishes that combine organic and sustainable ingredients.
+Sample the exotic menu, which changes seasonally, and relish some of the finest Japanese wines on offer at Japan’s premier fine dining restaurant, Narisawa.

 Located on the 52nd floor of the Park Hyatt, the New York Grill offers a spectacular American dining experience.
 With its floor-to-ceiling windows affords spectacular views of downtown Tokyo.
 Massive Italian paintings, vaulted ceilings and leather cushioned chairs add to the "wow-factor."
 Not to be outdone, the kitchen serves a spectacular continental menu with such dishes as steak tartar, grilled veal scallopini and plenty of seafood options as well.
 The wine list features only California vintages.
 Whether it is prix fixe or a la carte, the New York Grill serves American grilled delights to Tokyo with a side of elegance.